 Vivenna frowned, looking up.

 “Just a suggestion,” Denth said, then gulped down some juice.
-“You don’t like how short most skirts are, but the only decent ones we can buy you that are ‘modest’ are of foreign make--and that makes them expensive.
+“You don’t like the short Hallandren skirts, but the only decent ones we can buy you that are ‘modest’ are of foreign make--and that makes them expensive.
 That means we have to use expensive restaurants, lest we stand out.
 That means you have to deal with all of this terrible lavishness.
 Trousers, however, are modest and cheap.
 Good alternative.”

-“Trousers are not modest,” she said.
+“Trousers are not modest.”

 “Don’t show knees,” he said.